Yush-Pokharel/Algorithms/README.md

-# git_tut
+# Data Structures and Various Algorithms

-Learning the inner workings of git and git hub with data structures and algorithms
+Using and learning git and github practically while coding the implementation of various data structures and algorithms in C, with some miscellaneous works in python.